Kaustbh/Mlops-ZoomCamp-Project1/README.md

 ## 6. Model deployment as simple web service

 This step is about deploying the model as a web service.
 It is also dockerized (have a look at the Dockerfile in the deployment folder).
-The image building process can be triggered by running ```make deployment```.
+The image building process can be triggered by running ```make deployment```
 ```
 deployment:
 	@echo "Creating docker container for model deployment (as web service)"